 UB FOOTBALL HEAD COACH

-Leipold had his most successful season in 2017 – his third with the Bulls.
-He guided Buffalo to a 6-6 record and bowl eligibility for just the third time as an FBS program.
-The six wins were the third most in a season since the Bulls made the move to the FBS ranks in 1999.
+In 2017, he guided the Bulls to a 6-6 record and bowl eligibility for just the third time as an FBS program.
+The six wins were the fourth most in a season since the Bulls made the move to the FBS ranks in 1999.

 Buffalo posted key wins against Conference USA Champion Florida Atlantic as well as a nine-win Ohio team.
 The Bulls finished the season with three straight wins for the first time as an FBS program.
 In addition, UB’s six losses were by a total of 29 points, including two one-point losses and a three-point, seven-overtime loss.